TheGreyCore/jobless-password-manager/README.md

 ---

 ## Description
-This is a more than basic password manager prototype in Java.
+This is a more than basic local password manager prototype in Java.

 This project's scope is to create a "well-secured" password manager using modern recommendations.
 The development of this project is still ongoing, so a big part of the functionality is not implemented yet.